- Download our Moving to the USA Guide (PDF)

 There are offices in all towns and cities.
 Wait 10 days after arriving in the US before applying at a social security office to allow time for the necessary documents to be available online.
 There is no charge for a social security number.
 The process takes about two weeks.
 When completed, applicants will receive a card bearing their Social Security Number.

 Taxes in the USA

 Tax laws in the US are hugely complex and made more so by expatriation.
-Individuals are subject to federal tax at graduated tax rates that vary from 10 to 37 percent of the individual’s income.
-In addition, immigrants and most non-immigrants are also subject to Federal Insurance Contributions Act (FICA) taxes, which is made up of Social Security and Medicare Taxes.
+Individuals are subject to federal tax at graduated tax rates ranging from 10 to 37 percent of the individual's income.
+In addition, immigrants and most non-immigrants are also subject to Federal Insurance Contributions Act (FICA) taxes, which are made up of Social Security and Medicare taxes.
 The FICA tax rate is fixed at a certain percentage and is divided equally between the employer and the employee.

 Most states and some local jurisdictions impose an additional state income tax.
 State and local jurisdictions may also levy property and sales taxes that differ widely by state, county and city.
 State and local taxes differ considerably both in amount and regulation.

 Paying taxes as a resident in the US

 The determination of tax residency is important as residents are subject to tax on their worldwide income in the same manner as US citizens.
 A 'resident alien' is defined as a foreign national who meets the provisions of either the Green Card Test or the Substantial Presence Test.